Last updated on September 29th, 2019 at 03:22 am

 Years ago, a successful barbershop only needed a red-and-white striped pole, a couple of swivel chairs, and a barber with the gift of gab.

-Many shops are utilizing barbershop POS system to handle everything from employee schedules to inventory management to commissions.
+Most modern barbershops are utilizing a barbershop POS software to handle everything from employee schedules to inventory management to commissions.

 Booker, which has been around since 2010, promises an all-in-one service platform.